hughperkins/clnn/README.md

 * `API=cuda`: 3.2 seconds
 * `API=cl`: 13.6 seconds

+Note that this network is a bit unfair on clnn, since these are really tiny layers and inputs, for which clnn does less well currently, see the table in 'Soumith benchmark layers', below.

 (hmmm, interestingly, on this tiny network, [DeepCL](https://github.com/hughperkins/DeepCL) is actually faster than both.
 2.3 seconds per epoch, using `./train numtrain=5120 numtest=-1 netdef=32c5-tanh-mp3-64c5-tanh-mp2-200n-tanh-10n`.)

 ## Soumith benchmark layers